yakinder46/py-distance-class/README.md

 - Read [Python magic methods](https://habr.com/ru/post/186608/)

 Every day you have morning running.
 You want to store your result.
-To easy calculating, comparison and printing you result write class `Distance`.
+For easier calculating, comparison and printing your result write class `Distance`.

 `Distance`'s constructor takes only